Lazada welcomes leading K-pop superstars SEVENTEEN as first regional Happiness Ambassadors

 K-pop all-stars SEVENTEEN to headline Lazada's 11.11 Super Show

-MANILA, Philippines, Oct.
-13, 2021 /PRNewswire/ -- Set to deliver more zest and joy to the region, Southeast Asia's leading eCommerce platform Lazada is welcoming leading K-pop superstars SEVENTEEN as its first regional Happiness Ambassadors ahead of its annual flagship 11.11 shopping festival – Lazada's Biggest One Day Sale, starting at midnight on 11 November.
+KUALA LUMPUR, Malaysia, Oct.
+13, 2021 /PRNewswire/ -- Set to deliver more zest and joy to the region, Southeast Asia's leading eCommerce platform Lazada welcomes leading K-pop superstars SEVENTEEN as first Lazada Happiness Ambassadors ahead of its annual flagship 11.11 shopping festival – Lazada's Biggest One-Day Sale, starting at midnight on 11 November.

-Comprised of 13 members, SEVENTEEN, one of South Korea's most acclaimed K-pop groups, burst into the international music scene with their creative musical experimentation and electrifying performance acts.
-SEVENTEEN's latest EP Your Choice debuted at No.1 on the Billboard Top Album Sales Chart, and their list of accolades include being nominated for 'Top Social Artist' at the 2021 Billboard Music Awards and winning the 'Main Prize' for four years at the Seoul Music Awards.

 Raymond Yang, Chief Operating Officer of Lazada Group, said, "It is my great delight to welcome our first-ever Lazada Happiness Ambassadors, SEVENTEEN, to the Lazada family.
 With their talent and lively personalities, I hope SEVENTEEN can inspire our consumers across Southeast Asia to stay bold and passionate in experimenting new ideas, and to continue pursuing goals and dreams with the trust that challenges along the way can be overcome."

 At Lazada's signature 11.11 Super Show on 10 November, SEVENTEEN will take the main stage to perform their hit songs like "Left & Right" and "Ready to love".
-The star-studded countdown Shoppertainment-packed virtual concert to 11.11 will also feature top local celebrities in Southeast Asia coming together to celebrate hope and joy.
-Appearances will include Agnez Mo, Tiara Andini, Via Vallen from Indonesia; Nora Danish and Dayang Nurfaizah from Malaysia; Alden Richards, Bea Alonzo, and Maine Mendoza from the Philippines; Wang Lei, Jasper Lai and Chief Discount Officer Royce Lee from Singapore; Bright Vachirawit – Win Metawin, Billkin Putthipong – PP Krit and JJ Kritsanaphum from Thailand; and Tran Thanh and Ninh Duong Lan Ngoc from Vietnam.
-Across Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam, shoppers can tune in to Lazada's 11.11 Super Party concert via Lazada's in-app livestream channel LazLive, as well as local broadcasting network GMA Network, and Lazada Philippines' Facebook, Twitter, TikTok, and YouTube pages.
+The star-studded countdown Shoppertainment-packed virtual concert to 11.11 will also feature top local celebrities in Southeast Asia coming together to celebrate hope and joy, including appearances from Nora Danish and Dayang Nurfaizah from Malaysia.
+Across Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam, shoppers can also tune in to Lazada's 11.11 Super Party concert via Lazada's in-app livestream channel LazLive, as well as local broadcasting networks TV3 and Lazada social media platforms, across YouTube, Facebook, and TikTok.

 The 13-member K-pop group also stars in Lazada's latest 11.11 short film, which transports the Lazada Happiness Ambassadors into Lazada World, a dynamic and fantastical realm filled with larger-than-life everyday objects and exclusive 11.11 rewards.
 Playfully dancing along to a special rendition of global hit song "Low" by Flo Rida, SEVENTEEN embarks on an adventure filled with surprising discoveries at every turn.

-Lazada will also launch a region-wide TikTok Hashtag Challenge, inviting consumers to join in a fun and creative showcase by curating their own version of the shuffle dance moves from the Lazada's 11.11 film in a freestyle 20-second TikTok dance video.
-A total of 11 participants with the most creative dance moves stand to win an iPhone 12 ProMax, a 65-inch Devant TV, a PS5, or Lazada vouchers when they join the social media challenge happening from October 26 to November 11, 2021 via the hashtag #LazadaPHLowLow.
+Lazada will also launch a region-wide TikTok #HowLowCanYouGoLazada1111 Hashtag Challenge, inviting consumers to join in a fun and creative showcase by curating their own version of the dance shuffle moves from the Lazada's 11.11 film in a freestyle 20-second TikTok dance video.
+Participants with the most creative dance moves stand to win up to RM1,111 worth of vouchers when they join the social media challenge happening from 26 October to 5 November.

 Raymond Yang added, "Lazada is constantly finding new ways to fully immerse our customers with fun and experiential activities, both online and offline, to create a holistic and enjoyable shopping experience.
 Leveraging our strong Shoppertainment approach and working closely with our merchants to curate unbeatable promotions and rewards, we constantly challenge ourselves to deliver high impact and find meaningful ways to uplift the communities across Southeast Asia.
 I'm excited to celebrate another edition of our flagship 11.11 shopping festival as we pursue hope, dreams and progress in all aspects of our lives."

-Besides access to the lowest prices and free shipping[1] during Lazada's Biggest One-Day Sale, consumers can anticipate an exciting line up of exclusive deals, from up to 90% off discounts to Lazada Bonus vouchers that allow shoppers to enjoy Php50 off for every Php500 minimum spend.
+Besides access to the lowest prices and free shipping[1] during Lazada 11.11 Our Biggest One-Day Sale, consumers can anticipate an exciting line up of exclusive deals and interactive Shoppertainment activities that will unlock vouchers and Lazada Bonus rewards.

 About Lazada Group